newjersey/navigator.business.nj.gov/content/src/fundings/new_jersey_clean_energy_loans.md

 * Have fewer than 750 employees, including employees of its affiliates
 * Be in good standing with the New Jersey Department of Labor and Workforce Development (LWD) and NJ Department of Environmental Protection (DEP)
 * Have a valid tax clearance certificate no older than 180 days at time of approval for financing
-* Be located in New Jersey (see Key Definitions tab below)
+* Be located in New Jersey
-* Be seeking to finance a clean energy project (see Key Definitions tab below)
+* Be seeking to finance a clean energy project
 * Use a clean energy technology that has already been demonstrated in the US or internationally
 * Be economically feasible
 * Be requesting a loan of $500,000 to $20 million for the project in total (NJEDA and private financing)
 * Be requesting 50% or less of the total loan amount from the NJEDA ($250,000-$10 million)
-* Not be enrolled in any other state SSBCI program; and
+* Not be enrolled in any other state SSBCI program
 * Have a term sheet, letter of intent, draft agreement, commitment letter, or similar document from an eligible financial institution.

 > **Benefits**